outmoded/hapijs.com/lib/tutorials/en_US/views.md

 };
 ```

-Now we can use the view helper in our templates.
+Now you can use the view helper in your templates.
 Here's a code snippet that show's the helper function in `templates/index.html` using handlebars as a rendering engine:

 ```html
 <h1>Your fortune</h1>
 <p>{{fortune}}</p>
 ```

-Now when we start the server and point our browser to the route which uses our template (which uses our view helper), we should see a paragraph with a randomly selected fortune right below the header.
+Now when you start the server and point your browser to the route which uses your template (which uses your view helper), you should see a paragraph with a randomly selected fortune right below the header.

 For reference, here is a complete server script that uses the fortune view helper method in a template.